AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 cd $a
 cp ../../random_subsampling_PE.sh .
 conto=$(wc -l *_pr1 | awk '{print$1}')
+#Divided by 12 because I want to reduce the reads to 1/3 and the number of reads is = the lenght of the file / 4
 conto=$(( conto/12 ))
 bash random_subsampling_PE.sh *_pr1 *_pr2 $conto
 cd ..